 Under the Farm Credit Act, the Association is obligated to borrow only from the Bank, unless the Bank approves borrowing from other funding sources.
 The borrowing relationship is established with the Bank through a General Financing Agreement (GFA).
 The GFA utilizes the Association's credit and fiscal performance as criteria for establishing a line of credit on which the Association may draw funds.
 The GFA has a one year term which expires on December 31 and is renewable each year.
-On March 20, 2019, the Bank approved a waiver of the Association's events of default under the GFA, and the Association has no reason to believe the GFA will not be renewed upon expiration.
+The Association has no reason to believe the GFA will not be renewed upon expiration.
 The Bank, consistent with FCA regulations, has established limitations on the Association's ability to borrow funds based on specified factors or formulas relating primarily to credit quality and financial condition.
-At December 31, 2019, the Association's notes payable were within the specified limitations.
+At December 31, 2020, the Association's notes payable were within the specified limitations.